felixgro/sportr/README.md

 ```

 #### Step 2
-Prepare the .env file: Start by dublicating and renaming the .env.example file.
+Prepare the `.env` file: Start by dublicating and renaming the `.env.example` file.
 ```
 $ cp .env.example .env
 ```
-Setup a MySQL Database and enter the credentials in the .env file.
+Setup a MySQL database and enter the credentials in the `.env` file.
 ```
 ...
 DB_CONNECTION=mysql